You're listening to Jason Lewis in for Rush Limbaugh.

 It's a great city.

-But there were elements in that city that have been kind of guided along all of these years that Sugar Daddy government was there to take care of them and give them anything they need.
+But there were elements in that city that have been kind of guided along all of these years that sugar daddy government was there to take care of them and give them anything they need.

-And uh I think that was one of the things that was in evidence when a catastrophe hit.
+And I think that was one of the things that was in evidence when a catastrophe hit.

 People didn't know what to do.

-We're sitting there waiting.
+We were sitting there waiting.

 And then the looting occurred and all of the rest.